marouaneloutfi/model_visualisation/README.md

 Model Visualisation

-A visualisation platform for keras maps segmentation model based on tensorspace.js
+A visualisation of keras maps segmentation model based on tensorspace.js